CesiumGS/3d-tiles/TileFormats/FeatureTable/README.md

 var positionArray = new Float32Array(featureTableBinary.buffer, byteOffset, featuresLength * 3); // There are three components for each POSITION feature. var position = positionArray.subarray(featureId * 3, featureId * 3 + 3); // Using subarray creates a view into the array, and not a new array.
 ```

+Code for reading the Feature Table can be found in [`Cesium3DTileFeatureTable.js`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Scene/Cesium3DTileFeatureTable.js) in the Cesium implementation of 3D Tiles.